Hongcheon County

-Hongcheon (Hongcheon-gun) is a county and city in Gangwon Province, South Korea.
+Hongcheon County is a county and city in the state of Gangwon, South Korea.
 The city lies on the northern bank of the Hongcheon River, southeast of Chuncheon.
 The terrain of the county is mainly mountainous and contains hot springs in the Hongcheong River valley.
 The county produces ginseng, maize, and vegetables.
 As of 2012 the county had a population of 70,401 people (including foreigners) in 29,894 households.

 History

 Hongcheon's historic name was BulRyeokChunHyeon during the rule of Goguryeo.
 King Gyeongduk of Silla changed the name to YoungHyeon of Sak-Ju, In 1043, it was named Hongcheon during the reign of King In-Jong.
 Following the independence of the country on 15 August 1945, many administrative changes were made, affecting the jurisdiction of various units under its control.

 Korean Federation for Environmental Movement (KFEM) opened an educational facility in Hongcheon in 1995.

-Hongcheon County uses an emblem to represent itself as the “County of Culture and Tourism.”
+Hongcheon County uses an emblem to represent itself as the "County of Culture and Tourism."
 The emblem, a simple depiction of a leaf and dew, symbolizes a clean environment, patriotism, and love of one's hometown.